randallmeeker/SailsBluePrintActions/README.md

 Custom blueprint action that:

 ##Attach 'where' query params
-Uses req.options.where to limit criteria on all actions, default sails.js blueprint actions only do this on the find.
-This is usefull if you want to limit your record set that the user can see by adding criteria to the req.options.where in a policy.
+Uses req.options.where to limit criteria on all actions.
+Default sails.js blueprint actions only do this on the find action.
+This is usefull if you want to limit your record set so that the user can see by adding criteria to the req.options.where in a policy.
+Example, a user should only see the records he / she creates themselves.
+By adding {userId : 1} to the req.options.where in a policy, we have now limited their access.

 ##Add Pagination info to the find action
 Basically it will return the following